 Buying an engagement ring is a big deal.
 Engagement rings are expensive, wildly different from one another, and something that your partner might wear for his or her entire life.
 A lot of people are hesitant to jump into such a big decision without the direct input of their partner.

 If you’re planning to propose now and buy the ring later, you have a few options.
 You can propose with a heartfelt gift instead of a ring, such as a photo album with pictures that span your relationship or a particularly meaningful poem.
-You can buy a stand-in ring that’s a placeholder, such as a large candy rock ring or a paper mache ring.
+If you propose without a ring—but want to show your partner that a ring is on the way—you can buy a temporary ring that’s a placeholder, such as a large candy rock ring or a paper mache ring.
 Or, you can make a certificate good for one ring-shopping experience together, and present this along with your proposal.

 The idea is to convey that the ring will be part of your engagement period, but not part of your marriage proposal.